lalelisealstad/mybook-dashboard/README.md

 - add yml file to deploy
  - Change to poetry in dash,
  - add linter formater Ruff, use pytest
+- improve readme file
 - try to see if I can use google books api to get book pic instead of just name